ComputationalBiomechanicsLab/how-to-share-code/README.md

   scripts from random websites, snippet archives, network drives, etc. and it's going to take a lot of time for someone to grab those libraries, then include them in your repository.
-In my experience, developers tend to prefer ease-of-use much more than "correctness".
+In my experience, people tend to prefer ease-of-use much more than what's "correct".

 ### 3.b.2.
 Add the directory into a local repository

+Any directory can be augmented with a git repository, such that any changes in that directory can later be comitted to the git repository.

+Go to your directory and `Initialize a git repo` (TODO: windows?)
 - `init`
 - `add`
 - `commit`

 ### 3.b.3.
 Try editing things, rollback, etc.

+Once you have comitted the `add`ed files to your local git repository, you have created an immutable snapshot of your work at a particular point in time.

 ### 3.b.4 (bonus) mirroring, archiving, etc.